 Chemotherapy.
 This option involves receiving chemotherapy shortly after the testicle has been removed surgically, called adjuvant chemotherapy.
 The most commonly used approach has been to give 1 cycle of BEP chemotherapy that lasts 3 weeks.
 Sometimes, 2 cycles of BEP chemotherapy may be used, but 1 cycle is more common.
 The advantage of this approach is that it lowers the recurrence rate from 25% to less than 3%.
 The main disadvantage is that 75% of patients do not need chemotherapy because they have already been cured with the surgical removal of the testicle.
 Therefore, some doctors recommend against using chemotherapy for clinical stage I non-seminoma, while others may recommend using adjuvant chemotherapy only for those who have a higher risk of recurrence, so that fewer people receive unnecessary treatment.

 Clinical stage I seminoma testicular cancer

 More than 80% of people with clinical stage I seminoma are cured with orchiectomy alone, while the remaining 15% to 20% will have a recurrence if they are given no additional treatment.
 Most recurrences occur within 12 months after diagnosis, and the location of the recurrence is typically in the retroperitoneum.
 Recurrences of stage I seminoma can almost always be cured with radiation therapy, although a few patients will need chemotherapy.

 Surveillance.
 Surveillance is the standard method of managing stage I seminoma.
 Using a surveillance program, the risk of death from stage I seminoma is less than 1%.
-Unlike surveillance for non-seminoma, a man receiving surveillance for seminoma does not need to visit the doctor as often.
+Unlike surveillance for non-seminoma, someone receiving surveillance for seminoma does not need to visit the doctor as often.
 While this can vary, a common schedule includes doctor visits every 4 months for the first 2 to 3 years, every 6 months for the next 3 years, and then yearly until at least 5 years after the original diagnosis.
 The following tests are done at each visit: a CT scan of the abdomen and pelvis, a chest radiograph, and a physical examination.
-Blood tests to measure the serum tumor markers beta-hCG and AFP may be done at the same time, but more research is needed to determine if testing serum tumor markers is helpful for these men.
+Blood tests to measure the serum tumor markers beta-hCG and AFP may be done at the same time, but more research is needed to determine if testing serum tumor markers is helpful for these people.